cda-tum/mqt-qcec/docs/source/EquivalenceChecking.rst

 **Drawback:** Decision diagrams for state vectors might still be exponentially large in the worst case.

+ZX-Calculus Equivalence Checker
+###############################

+In :cite:p:`kissinger2019PyZXLargeScale`, Kissinger and van de Wetering proposed an algorithm for optimizing quantum circuits based on ZX-calculus rewriting.
+In their initial article they also show that this rewriting approach can be used to prove the equivalence of quantum circuits.
+The idea is to construct the ZX-diagram of :math:`G^{\prime -1} G`  and reduce this ZX-diagram using the rules of the ZX-calculus until no further rewrites can be made.
+If the resulting diagram consists only of wires (the identity ZX-diagram) then :math:`G = G^{\prime}`.

+In :cite:p:`peham2022EquivalenceCheckingParadigms`, it has been shown that equivalence checking with the ZX-calculus naturally complements equivalence checking with decision diagrams.
+Since the size of the ZX-diagram during rewriting is bounded by the size of the initial diagram, this checker can be easily executed in parallel to the aforementioned approaches based on decision diagrams.
+In cases where the size of the decision diagrams explodes, the rewriting approach can often prove equivalence much more efficiently.

+**Most effective for:** proving equivalence of two circuits involving many rotation gates with angles of the form :math:`\frac{\pi}{k}` for :math:`k\in\mathbb{N}`.

+**Capable of showing:** equivalence

+**Drawback:** Due to the incompleteness of the rewriting rules, this equivalence checker cannot prove non-equivalence.
+Furthermore, multi-controlled gates have to be decomposed prior to the equivalence check, which can quickly lead to large ZX-diagrams and slow runtimes.

 Resulting Equivalence Checking Flow
 ###################################